Nitrous oxide: Medical

 Nitrous oxide has been used in dentistry and surgery, as an anaesthetic and analgesic, since 1844.
 In the early days, the gas was administered through simple inhalers consisting of a breathing bag made of rubber cloth.
 Today, the gas is administered in hospitals by means of an automated relative analgesia machine, with an anaesthetic vaporiser and a medical ventilator, that delivers a precisely dosed and breath-actuated flow of nitrous oxide mixed with oxygen in a 2:1 ratio.

 Nitrous oxide is a weak general anaesthetic, and so is generally not used alone in general anaesthesia, but used as a carrier gas (mixed with oxygen) for more powerful general anaesthetic drugs such as sevoflurane or desflurane.
 It has a minimum alveolar concentration of 105% and a blood/gas partition coefficient of 0.46.
 The use of nitrous oxide in anaesthesia can increase the risk of postoperative nausea and vomiting.

-Dentists use a simpler machine which only delivers an N_{2}O/O_{2} mixture for the patient to inhale while conscious but must still be a recognised purpose designed dedicated relative analgesic flowmeter with a minimum 30% of oxygen at all times and a maximum upper limit of 70% nitrous oxide.
+Dentists use a simpler machine which only delivers an N2O and O2 mixture for the patient to inhale while conscious but must still be a recognised purpose designed dedicated relative analgesic flowmeter with a minimum 30% of oxygen at all times and a maximum upper limit of 70% nitrous oxide.
 The patient is kept conscious throughout the procedure, and retains adequate mental faculties to respond to questions and instructions from the dentist.

 Inhalation of nitrous oxide is used frequently to relieve pain associated with childbirth, trauma, oral surgery and acute coronary syndrome (including heart attacks).
-Its use during labour has been shown to be a safe and effective aid for birthing women.
+Its use during labour has been shown to be a safe and effective aid for laboring women.
 Its use for acute coronary syndrome is of unknown benefit.

 In Canada and the UK, Entonox and Nitronox are used commonly by ambulance crews (including unregistered practitioners) as rapid and highly effective analgesic gas.

 Fifty percent nitrous oxide can be considered for use by trained non-professional first aid responders in prehospital settings, given the relative ease and safety of administering 50% nitrous oxide as an analgesic.
 The rapid reversibility of its effect would also prevent it from precluding diagnosis.